Sorry, you need to enable JavaScript to visit this website.

 • Climate

-Aligned to our Net Zero roadmap, we work to accelerate the reduction of greenhouse gas emissions at scale in dairy farming by addressing the main sources of emissions and to accelerate solutions towards low carbon feed, manure management and circular economy models.
+We work to accelerate the reduction of greenhouse gas emissions at scale in dairy farming by addressing the main sources of emissions and developing lower-carbon solutions, in line with our Net Zero Roadmap.

 A bunch of cows eating